iLoveUcdit/design-patterns/README.md

 # design-patterns
-A C++ implementation of design pattern.
+A C++ implementation of design patterns.